-

 Comment

-It is clear that the Supreme Court’s decision will have significant implications for workers with no normal working hours.
-This will heavily impact schools who frequently use term-time only and zero-hour contracts for their staff.
+This case has significant implications for workers with no normal working hours.
+This will heavily impact schools who frequently use term-time only and zero-hour contracts for their staff and it is clear that basing holiday pay on an average of 12.07% of their earnings is no longer the correct approach.

 Overall, the case highlights the importance of seeking advice when dealing with employment law issues.
 Although there is a great deal of guidance available, it is not always up to date or in keeping with legislation and seeking correct advice can reduce the risk of subsequent claims.